anushreeghosh123/anushreeghosh123/README.md

 <h1 align="centre"> About me </h1>
 <p align="left">
 <h4 align="left">I'm a final-year Computer Science student passionate about building innovative tech solutions.
 My journey so far has been a blend of coding, exploring AI, and creating impactful projects.
-Whether it's crafting efficient algorithms, automating tasks with AI, or working on real-world problems through IoT systems, I'm always looking for ways to push the boundaries of technology.</h4></p>
+Whether it's crafting efficient algorithms, automating tasks with AI, or working on real-world problems through ML systems, I'm always looking for ways to push the boundaries of technology.</h4></p>
 <p align="left>

 <h4 align="left">Check out my repositories for projects .
 I'm constantly learning and experimenting with new tech stacks, and I love collaborating on open-source projects.
 Let’s connect and code something awesome! </h4>